George Mira: Early life

+College career

+After high school, Mira joined the University of Miami to play college football under head coach Andy Gustafson in 1960.
+He had received an offer of $20,000 (Note: The Miami News later mentioned a $25,000 offer, but did not attribute it to a team.) to sign with the Baltimore Orioles of Major League Baseball, but turned it down to finish college instead.
+He was an immediate starter his freshman season, and set records for the University of Miami during his sophomore year.

+Mira, nicknamed "the Matador," was well known for the "fastball" he would throw to receivers, influenced by his baseball prowess.
+He was also known as a "scrambler," frequently running on the field.
+Bill Peterson of the Florida State Seminoles once said of Mira: "He can throw, fake, and run.
+He keeps the pressure on you and he's the best I've ever seen."

 One of the best games in Mira's collegiate career came as a junior in 1962 in the Gotham Bowl against the Nebraska Cornhuskers.
 Despite playing in 20 F weather in front of fewer than a thousand fans at Yankee Stadium, Mira threw for 321 yards, a Miami school record at the time, and was named the bowl game's most valuable player.
 Despite Mira's efforts, the Cornhuskers won by two points, 36–34.
-The previous year, the Hurricanes lost by a point to Syracuse in the Liberty Bowl.
+The previous year, the Hurricanes lost by a single point to Syracuse in the Liberty Bowl, in a game where Mira was reportedly recovering from a viral infection.

-Mira (r) in 2018 autographs a copy of the Sports Illustrated feature "One Wonderful Conch is this Mira."
+George Mira in a car in front of Key West City Hall with a sign that reads 'The Matador of Key West' in 1962.

-At the start of the 1963 season Mira was the cover story for Sports Illustrated's college preview issue.
+Mira was a sensation in Key West while he played for Miami.
+At one point, the city hosted a "George Mira Day" where they temporarily named a street in his honor.
+At the start of the 1963 season Mira was the cover story for the college preview issue of Sports Illustrated.
 The article, written by Key West native John Underwood, was titled "One Wonderful Conch is this Mira" and featured many anecdotes about Mira's life growing up and becoming a star on the small island.